-To rank content based on population differences, we look for the largest absolute difference in the population percentages between two groupings (disregarding anything with a difference of less than 0.1 percent).
-So if a piece of content is seen by 5 percent of Trump supporters and 11 percent of Biden supporters, the percentage difference is 6 percent.
+To rank content based on population differences, we look for the largest absolute difference in the population percentage points between two groupings (disregarding anything with a difference of less than 0.1 percentage points).
+So if a piece of content is seen by 5 percent of Trump supporters and 11 percent of Biden supporters, the difference is 6 percentage points.
 In order to contextualize these values, we look at their distribution in data we have already collected to determine which values are common and which are unusual.

-Percentage differences in content shown across all pairings
+Percentage point differences in content shown across all pairings

 The box plot of this distribution describes it with greater accuracy.
-The median difference was 3 percent, the upper whisker of the box plot is at 17 percent, and we consider everything above 17 percent to be an outlier in our dataset.
+The median difference was 3 percentage points, the upper whisker of the box plot is at 17 percentage points, and we consider everything above 17 percentage points to be an outlier in our dataset.

-Percentage differences for content shown across all pairings
+Percentage point differences for content shown across all pairings

-When the dial is in the middle, pointing straight up, the difference is 0 percent.
+When the dial is in the middle, pointing straight up, the difference is 0 percentage points.

-When the dial is pointing all the way to the left or to the right, in the maximum position, the difference between the groupings’ populations is an outlier in our dataset with a value above 17 percent.
+When the dial is pointing all the way to the left or to the right, in the maximum position, the difference between the groupings’ populations is an outlier in our dataset with a value above 17 percentage points.

 In the example above, the needle for the NPR story points slightly left toward the Biden Voters column because it was seen by 2.7 percent of participants who voted for Biden and 0 percent of participants who voted for Trump.
 Conversely, for the Daily Wire story, the needle is pointed slightly toward the Trump Voters column because it was seen by 2.9 percent of participants who voted for Trump and 0 percent who voted for Biden.